One of the main reasons WordPress powers 40%+ of the web is its vast ecoystem.

 Wait hold on… a headless ecommerce solution?
 What does that even mean?

-Headless ecommerce is a relatively new concept, and one that is still being refined.
+Headless ecommerce is a relatively new concept.

 This means that you manage your order forms, customers, subscriptions etc. inside of the WordPress admin like you normally would, but all the processes take place behind-the-scenes on SureCart’s servers.